 Department of Defense Partners in Flight

 Our Mission

 Providing expertise on the management and conservation of birds and their habitats to sustain and enhance the military mission

 Contacts

+1

-National Coordinator
+Richard Fischer, Ph.D.
+National Coordinator Richard.A.Fischer@erdc.dren.mil

-Richard.A.Fischer@erdc.dren.mil

 Andrew Sharp, M.Sc.

-Andrew j.sharp@erdc.dren.mil

-Jake Jung, Ph.D.

-Jacob.f.jung@erdc.dren.mil

-Technical Coordinators

-This project is supported by the Department of Defense's Legacy Resource Management Program.

-Autonomous Recording Units

-Application of ARUs on Military Lands

-generating species classifications.
+Andrew.j.sharp@erdc.dren.mil Jake Jung, Ph.D.
+Jacob.f.jung@erdc.dren.mil Technical Coordinators This project is supported by the Department of Defense's Legacy Resource Management Program.
+Autonomous Recording Units Application of ARUs on Military Lands processing recordings from ARUs and generating species classifications.
 Although these autonomous methods are not as accurate as a human expert listening to sound files, ARUs combined with autonomous classification can allow the user to collect and analyze much more data than traditional methods, and in a fraction of the time.
 The two most popular auto-classifier software programs, Merlin and BirdNET, operate completely offline, so all data stays on the local machine on which it is being processed.